Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Experiments

 \subsection{Qualitative Results}

-We present qualitative evaluation in Fig.~\ref{fig:comparison}.
-LatentMan~\citep{eldesokey2024latentman}, Generative Rendering~\citep{cai2023genren}, TokenFlow~\citep{geyer2023tokenflow}, and Text2Video-Zero~\citep{text2video-zero}, which are based on T2I diffusion models with cross-frame attention mechanisms, exhibit significant flickering compared to other methods.
-This issue arises in part from the empirical and implicit correspondence mapping used to encourage the interframe latent consistency, and the correspondences in the latent space may not exactly match the RGB space.
-In contrast, our approach interpolates the frames between key frame textures in RGB space, effectively eliminating artifacts caused by latent manipulation.
-PnP-Diffusion~\citep{Tumanyan2023pnp}, which edits frames independently, generates detailed and sophisticated appearances but suffers from poor spatio-temporal consistency due to the loss of temporal correlations in the latent space.
-While Gen-1~\citep{esser2023structure} (fifth row) produces high-quality videos, it exhibits a jitter effect on the foreground and lacks spatio-temporal consistency.
+We present qualitative evaluation in Fig.~\ref{fig:comp_t24d} and Fig.~\ref{fig:comparison}.
+Text-to-4D methods fail to render plausible results as decoupling geometry and appearance simultaneously is more challenging.
+Generative Rendering, TokenFlow, and Text2Video-Zero, which rely on T2I diffusion models with cross-frame attention mechanisms, exhibit noticeable flickering compared to other methods.
+This issue stems partly from the empirical and implicit correspondence mapping used to enforce interframe latent consistency, as the correspondences in the latent space may not precisely align with those in the RGB space.
+In contrast, our approach interpolates the frames between key frame textures in RGB space, eliminating artifacts caused by latent manipulation.
+PnP-Diffusion edits frames independently and generates detailed and sophisticated appearances but suffers from poor spatio-temporal consistency due to the loss of temporal correlations in the latent space.
+While Gen-1 produces high-quality videos, it fails to maintain multi-view consistency.

-Furthermore, we present additional multi-view results showcasing a variety of styles and prompts in Fig.~\ref{fig:qualitative}.
-Our denoising algorithm, driven by video diffusion models, effectively captures temporal variations over time.
-For instance, as highlighted in the green boxes in Fig.~\ref{fig:qualitative}, our method accurately represents cloth wrinkles (Row 1) and changes in lighting (Rows 2 and 3).
+Furthermore, we present multi-view results showcasing a variety of styles and prompts in Fig.~\ref{fig:qualitative}.
+Our method, driven by video diffusion models, effectively accounts for the styles and captures temporal variations over time.
+As shown in Fig.~\ref{fig:texcomparison}, Tex4D effectively handles the invisible regions compared with the traditional texture generation method Text2Tex~\citep{chen2023text2tex}, which also fails to model dynamics.